 Wall insulation acts as a barrier to heat flow and is needed to keep your home cool in summer and warm in winter.
-Properly installed insulation can reduce greenhouse gas emissions and heating bills by up to half, as well as improve the overall comfort of your home.
-Between 15-25% of heat losses and gains can occur through the walls of an uninsulated home.
-The only time to insulate your walls is during building or renovation, so it is important to install the right products in both the internal and external walls of your home.
+Properly installed insulation helps to reduce greenhouse gas emissions and heating bills, as well as improve the overall comfort of your home.

 Which R-Value Should I Choose For Wall Insulation Batts?

 At Pricewise Insulation, we recommend that you consider upgrading your wall insulation to at least one ‘R-value’ higher than the mandatory specifications on your report.
 Furthermore, we also recommend installing internal wall insulation, both from an acoustic perspective and a thermal perspective.
 The acoustic considerations relate mainly to the isolation of sound between rooms.
 The thermal considerations are usually less important internally, since the main purpose of thermal wall insulation is to restrict temperature transfer between the outside and inside of the house.
 However within the house itself, you might find that there is a case to insulate the internal walls, for example if some areas of the home are likely to be used a lot more than others – you may wish to heat or cool only the kitchen and living areas during the day, and heat and cool only the bedrooms and bathrooms during the evening and night time.
 A properly designed air-conditioning system, partnered with internal wall insulation, will enable you to achieve this with as little wasted energy as possible.

 Reasons to Install Wall Insulation Batts